Mission & Values

 Antiracism Statement & Actions

 To quote Angela Davis, “In a racist society, it is not enough to be non-racist, we must be anti-racist.”
+Our specific anti-racist actions and commitments include:

 A requirement for all ensemble and Board members to engage in anti-racism and anti-bias training at least once a year.